prathmeshlonkar10/Custom-Neural-Networks-from-Scratch/README.md

 - Gradient descent to update weights and bias
 - Training loop with accuracy and loss tracking
 - Visual comparison of predictions from the custom model vs. the TensorFlow model
-- 3D plot of predicted probabilities based on input features

 ## 📬 Sections include: